Austin Dillon: In popular culture

 In 2019, Dillon made a cameo in the movie Stuber alongside brother Ty and fellow driver Daniel Suárez.

 Dillon guest starred in the television series SEAL Team's Season 3, Episode 14 "Objects in Mirror", as a NASCAR driving instructor for the protagonists.
 Filming took place at Auto Club Speedway in December 2019, while the episode premiered on March 11, 2020.

 The Crew, a 2021 NASCAR-centric Netflix series, featured cameo appearances from Dillon and fellow Cup racers Ryan Blaney and Cole Custer.

 Dillon and his family are featured in the USA reality series Austin Dillon's Life in the Fast Lane.

+A die-cast anthropomorphic race car named Carstin "Ace" Dillon, inspired by Austin, was released in the Disney/Pixar Cars toyline in 2021, alongside die-cast cars based on William Byron and Chase Elliott.
+An all-plastic version of Carstin was released in 2024 as a pack-in for the Race Lane Change playset.

 Personal life

 Dillon became engaged to former NFL cheerleader Whitney Ward on August 9, 2016.
 Austin and Whitney were married December 9, 2017, at Childress Vineyards in Lexington, North Carolina.
 Their son was born on June 14, 2020.
 Dillon attended High Point University on a part-time basis.
 He also played in the 2002 Little League World Series in South Williamsport, Pennsylvania.

 Dillon co-owns sports management agency Team Dillon Management with his brother Ty which currently manages both themselves as well as fellow NASCAR drivers Anthony Alfredo, A. J. Allmendinger, Sheldon Creed, Kaz Grala, Austin Hill, John Hunter Nemechek, Tanner Thorson and Cody Ware as well as golfers Brian Gay and Chris Stroud.

+Since 2022, Dillon has been the general manager of the Carolina Cowboys; one of ten bull riding teams in the Professional Bull Riders (PBR) Team Series, which runs every summer and autumn in the United States.
+His maternal grandfather Richard Childress is the team's co-owner, along with Jeff Broin.
+The Carolina Cowboys won the 2025 PBR Team Series Championship title.